VCityTeam/pySunlight-docker/README.md

 # pySunlight Docker
 # About The Project
-It's d dockerised version of [pySunlight](https://github.com/VCityTeam/pySunlight) program.
+It's a dockerised version of [pySunlight](https://github.com/VCityTeam/pySunlight) program.

 # Getting Started
 ## Install